-We will generally start by proposing a theory, then proceed to gather data, and use this data to test our theory.
+This class is an introduction to quantitative research in the social sciences.
+However, the focus will be on its applications rather than the econometric theory itself.
+We will generally start by proposing a theory, followed by gathering data, and then using this data to test our theory.
 We will then address potential pitfalls and critically evaluate our results.
-Finally we will be discussing implications of and predictions from our results.
-In other words we will be moving from a general idea of how something works to a specific prediction of what it will be like in the future.
+Finally, we will discuss implications of and predictions from our results.
+In other words, we will be moving from a general idea of how something works to a specific prediction of what it will be like in the future.

-This class does not require any formal prerequisites.
-However, some affinity with mathematics will be helpful and/or expected.
+This class does not require any formal prerequisites and all necessary concepts will be introduced as we go along.
+However, even though the main focus will be on the applications, some affinity with mathematics will be helpful.